AxonIQ/reference-guide/part3/event-processing.md

 - `registerEventProcessor(String name, EventProcessorBuilder builder)` defines the factory method to use to create a Processor with given `name`.
 Note that such Processor is only created if `name` is chosen as the processor for any of the available Event Handler beans.

 - `registerTrackingProcessor(String name)` defines that a processor with given name should be configured as a Tracking Event Processor, using default settings.
-It is configured with a TransactionManager, TokenStore
+It is configured with a TransactionManager and a TokenStore.

 - `usingTrackingProcessors()` sets the default to Tracking Processors instead of Subscribing ones.

 Tracking Processors, unlike Subscribing ones, need a Token Store to store their progress in.
-Each message a Tracking Processor receives through its Event Stream is accompanies with a Token.
+Each message a Tracking Processor receives through its Event Stream is accompanied by a Token.
 This Token allows the processor to reopen the Stream at any later point, picking up where it left off with the last Event.

 The Configuration API takes the Token Store, as well as most other components Processors need from the Global Configuration instance.
 If no TokenStore is explicitly defined, an `InMemoryTokenStore` is used, which is *not recommended in production*.